 Sage Software; Paya Virtual Terminal

-This document explains new features added to Sage 50 2017 US Edition the impact the integration with the Paya Gateway.
-This assumes knowledge of existing work flows in Sage 50.
+This document explains new features added to Sage 50 2017 US Edition that impact integrations with the Paya Gateway (this assumes knowledge of existing workflows in Sage 50).

 Sage 50 2017 has added two new features that impact how processing works with your Paya account.

 1. Sage 50 2017 now integrates with Sage Exchange Desktop 2.0.

 2. Sage 50 2017 now supports Enterprise ACH processing directly in the application.

 During the upgrade process, a Merchant with existing credit card processing should receive a prompt about uninstalling Sage Exchange Desktop 1.0.
 They should allow this to occur.
 Part of this process is to install Sage Exchange Desktop 2.0.
 This is required for the merchant to continue processing.
 There are no known issues that result from having SED1.0 and SED2.0 installed at the same time.